IBM/cloudant-kafka-connector/README.md

     transforms.RenameField.type=org.apache.kafka.connect.transforms.ReplaceField$Value
     transforms.RenameField.renames=name:_id
     ```
-1. If you have `_id` fields and would prefer to have Cloudant generate a UUID for the document ID, use the `ReplaceField` transform to exclude the existing `_id` field:
+2. If you have `_id` fields and would prefer to have Cloudant generate a UUID for the document ID, use the `ReplaceField` transform to exclude the existing `_id` field:
     ```
     transforms=ReplaceField
     transforms.ReplaceField.type=org.apache.kafka.connect.transforms.ReplaceField$Value
     transforms.ReplaceField.exclude=_id
     ```
-1. If you have messages where the `_id` field is absent or `null` then Cloudant will generate a document ID.
-If you don't want this to happen then set an `_id` (see earlier examples) or filter out those documents.
+3. If you have messages where the `_id` field is absent or `null` then Cloudant will generate
+a document ID.
+If you don't want this to happen then set an `_id` (see earlier examples).
-If you have messages where the `_id` field is `null` then you'll need to use a transform and predicate to filter out and remove this field:
+Alternatively filter out those documents.
+For example if you have messages where the `_id`
+field is `null` then you'll need to use a transform and predicate to filter out and remove this
+field:
+    ```
+    TODO
+    ```

+4. If you have records where there is no value e.g. tombstones (and don't want the Cloudant sink connector to generate an empty doc with a generated ID) then
+you'll need to use a `dropNullRecords` transform and predicate to filter out and remove these tombstone records:
     ```
     transforms=dropNullRecords
     transforms.dropNullRecords.type=org.apache.kafka.connect.transforms.Filter